 An important component of the leadership pipeline is the partnership between the SBBC Department of Leadership Development and higher education partners.
-Partnerships with Florida Atlantic University (FAU) and Nova Southeastern University (NSU) have enhanced the continuum through collaboration of efforts.
-Higher education partnerships have strengthened the rigor of pipeline entry process and demonstration of mastery for exit from programs by including SBBC leaders and Higher Education leaders on interview selection panels and review teams.
+Partnerships with Florida Atlantic University (FAU), Florida International University, Barry University and Nova Southeastern University (NSU) have enhanced the continuum through collaboration of efforts.
+Higher education partnerships have strengthened the rigor of pipeline entry processes and demonstration of mastery for exit from programs by including SBBC leaders and Higher Education leaders on interview selection panels and review teams.
+Leadership coursework facilitated by university partners also enhance pipeline curriculum in several of the programs.

-Current and aspiring leaders benefit from the collaboration of SBBC and Higher Education representatives' knowledge, experience and perspective.
+Current and aspiring leaders benefit from the collaboration of SBBC and Higher Education representatives' knowledge, experience and perspective